-Taxes are at the top of the national agenda.
-The United States needs real, comprehensive tax reform that is long overdue, but we cannot afford tax cuts that add to the national debt.
+Despite the passage of major tax cuts in 2017, the United States still needs real, comprehensive tax reform.
+We cannot afford tax cuts that add to the national debt.
 Here are some helpful resources to help grasp this important topic.

-The final tax cut legislation in Congress will increase the national debt by about $20,000 per U.S. household.
+The tax cut legislation passed by Congress will increase the national debt by about $20,000 per U.S. household.

 Tax cuts today that add to the national debt are a tax on future generations.

-The current tax legislation in Congress falls short in reforming taxes and being fiscally responsible.
+The tax bill passed by Congress fell short in reforming taxes and being fiscally responsible.
 See our infographic.

 Our Tax Infographic has more information, like the fact that the tax code has almost 4 million words.